The leopard in the room

 Not in the studio, and definitely not on stage.

 Up there, Shearwater have a lot more than founder Jonathan Meiberg's given talents to thank. ...Like a passionate five-piece swapping keys, guitar, singing, strumming, drumming.
 Their charisma to juggle lyricism and palpitating rock electricity goes to show they know their stuff well; and they use it to full effect, for a good show - and in depth.Once again, it was Rook highlights The Snow Leopard and Rooks that stood out.
-But when Meiburg was left to his own devices, with just a guitar and one more man for accompaniment, it got downright dull.

 My goodbye lines go to the (second) support act Julie Doiron.
 Shy, nervous and bubbly like a little girl (she's far from...), she managed to work through it all with a goofy sense of humour.